 To make your Dead Sea experience memorable.
 First, don't shave before entering the water; also, it is better to wear water shoes to protect your feet from rocks underneath you; once you get in the sea, don't try to swim or open your eyes under the water; just enjoy the floating experience; and finally, don't forget to capture the moments.

 Just a short drive away from the hotel is the baptism site, also called Al Maghtas, a popular historical attraction by the Jordan River.
 It is the place where John the Baptist lived and baptised Jesus.
 Many Christians make pilgrimages to this holy place.
 In May 2014, Pope Francis blessed Jordan, and made it the first stop on his three-country pilgrimage to Catholic holy sites.

 Mount Nebo is the place where Moses is said to have seen the Promised Land, a land he was himself forbidden to enter.
 On March 19, 2000, Pope John Paul II visited Mt.
-Nebo during his pilgrimage to the Holy Land. the Catholic Church designated Mount Nebo as Millenium pilgrimage site.
-From Mount Nebo you have a panorama of the Holy Land; usually Jericho is visible and on clear days also Jerusalem.
+Nebo during his pilgrimage to the Holy Land.The Catholic Church designated Mount Nebo as a Millennium pilgrimage site.
+From Mount Nebo, you have a panorama of the Holy Land; usually, Jericho is visible and on clear days.